Shippable/docs/sources/platform/tutorial/workflow/send-job-status-notifications.md

 * Identify the job you want to send notifications from.

-* In you want to send Slack or Hipchat notifications, create an account integration for the notification type you want to send.
-Instructions to add an account integration are [here](/platform/tutorial/integration/howto-crud-integration/#creating-an-integration).
-For help with completing the account integration input fields for a specific provider, refer to the relevant document below:
+* In you want to send Slack or Hipchat notifications, create an integration for the notification type you want to send.
+Instructions to add an integration are [here](/platform/tutorial/integration/subscription-integrations/#create-sub-integration).
+For help with completing the integration input fields for a specific provider, refer to the relevant document below:
     * [Slack](/platform/integration/slackKey)
     * [Hipchat](/platform/integration/hipchatKey)

-While creating the integration, please ensure that you set scopes to include the organization or project that contains your **shippable.yml** config.
+While creating the integration, please ensure that you set scopes to include the project(s) that contains your **shippable.yml** config.

 * Define a `notification` resource in **shippable.yml**.
 The config shown below is for Slack, but config for other providers is available in the [notification resource reference document](/platform/workflow/resource/notification):